WhiteLicorice/Material-Cashier/README.md

 # Material Cashier

-A mobile cashier application built with Flutter and a minimalist-first approach.
+A mobile cashier application built with Flutter and Supabase, following a minimalist-first approach.

 ## Getting Started